Summer Institute in Washington

 Spend your summer in DC!

-The Summer Institute in Washington, DC is a five-week program for a select group of rising high school juniors and seniors from across the country.
+The Summer Institute in Washington, DC is a four-week program for a select group of rising high school juniors and seniors from across the country.

 Live and learn in the heart of DC, our nation’s capital.
 Run along the National Mall.
 Present a policy memo at the State Department.
 Discuss the art of peacemaking with a former President.
 Grow your public speaking, political communication, and collaboration skills.
 Learn how to succeed in college.